PennLINC/ModelArrayIO/notebooks/walkthrough_fixel-wise_data.md

 ## Other notes
 ### ConFixel: convert from `.h5` to `.mif`
+#### Existing output folder and output images
-* If there are already existing images in the output folder, the images won't be overwritten.
-This is because in function confixel.fixels.nifti2_to_mif, we did not turn on -force in "mrconvert".
+* If there are existing images in the output folder and they have the same filenames as those to be saved, the existing images won't be overwritten.
+This is because in function `confixel.fixels.nifti2_to_mif()`, we did not turn on `-force` in `mrconvert` (i.e., output files won't be overwritten).
+* In addition, if the output folder already exists, `ConFixel` will not delete it and create a new one.
+Therefore, any existing files in the output folder will be kept as it is.
+* So, if the output folder already exists, you might consider deleting it before using `ConFixel` to save new images.